7summer/-/README.md

       - we need to input Man-Project-Data firstly
       - you will need to enter the name of the school according to the number provided by the system
       - What's more you will need to enter the position of project
       - Considering that man and woman have common project, we will ask you if this project is both male and female.
-We will show the project number if this project is both male and female
+We will show the project number in Woman-Project if this project is both male and female

 ## Input-Credit-Data
    - *In main function*